Line 5 Eglinton: Timeline

 On March 10, 2016, a ground-breaking ceremony was held at the site of Keelesdale station, the first station to be started for construction along the Eglinton Crosstown line.

 In February 2016, work began on the extraction shaft for TBMs Humber and Don, which are digging the eastern segment of the line.
 However, the hole in the street there will be much smaller than the one near Leslie Street.

-On April 18, 2016, at the location of the future Forest Hill station, the façade of the former House of Chan restaurant and the scaffolding that was holding it up collapsed, injuring seven people.
+On April 18, 2016, at the site of the future Forest Hill station, the façade of the former House of Chan restaurant and the scaffolding that was holding it up collapsed, injuring seven people.

-On May 10, TBMs Dennis and Lea, which had been boring the western segment of the line, completed their work by reaching Yonge Street.
+On May 10, TBMs Dennis and Lea, both of which had been boring the western segment of the line, completed their work by reaching Yonge Street.
 Dennis and Lea bored 6.4 km, installing 25,647 precast concrete tunnel segments to construct the 4,279 rings to line the twin tunnels.

 On August 17, TBMs Don and Humber, which had been boring the eastern segment of the line, completed their work by reaching Yonge Street.
 Don and Humber bored 3.3 km, installing 26,178 precast concrete tunnel segments to construct the 4,363 rings to line the twin tunnels.

 On September 1, Bombardier Transportation, which is producing cars for the line, failed to meet the delivery deadline for the pilot vehicle.
-As a result, Metrolinx filed notice to terminate the contract with Bombardier.

 On November 3, 2016, Metrolinx filed a "notice of intention" to cancel its contract with Bombardier for the Crosstown's rolling stock.